 Over the years he made a good fist of his duties, but with all his urbane charm he carried with him a certain sense of unfulfilment, a wistfulness for the free Frenchman and thrusting European diplomat he might have been.

-HRH PRINCE HENRIK OF DENMARK died in his sleep at Frederinsborg Castle aged 83, surrounded by his wife and two sons, after suffering from a short spell of dementia.
+PRINCE HENRIK OF DENMARK was born on 11th June 1934.
+He died in his sleep at Frederinsborg Castle on 13th February 2018, aged 83, surrounded by his wife and two sons, after suffering from a short spell of dementia.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.